Double Question Mark URL Error: Why GA4 Sees Corrupted Data

 How do browsers handle multiple question marks?

-They treat the second ? as part of the first parameter's value, not as a separator.
+They treat the second ? as part of the first parameter's value, not as a parameter separator.
+This breaks parsing.

 Will this break my links?